Lab 10: Interpreters

 2. Identify when the define form is given to calc_eval (done for you).

-4. Write the function eval_define which should add symbols and values to the bindings dictionary.
+4. Write the function eval_define which adds the defined symbol and its value to the bindings dictionary.

 bindings = {}